baker-laboratory/ipd/docs/tutorials/processing_assemblies.rst

 Working with the Components Object
 ----------------------------------

-The result from `find_components_by_seqaln_rmsfit()` is a `Components` object:
+The result from :py:func:`ipd.atom.components.find_components_by_seqaln_rmsfit` is a :py:class:`ipd.atom.components.Components` object.

-.. autoclass:: ipd.atom.components.Components
-   :members:
-   :undoc-members:

 Each field is a list indexed by component:

 - ``atoms``: the aligned atom arrays (reference and matched)
 - ``frames``: 4x4 homogeneous transforms from reference to target